LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 ## What is a body parser?

 An HTTP PUT or POST request contains a body.
 This body can use any format, specified in the `Content-Type` request header.
-In Play, **body parser** transforms this request body into a Scala value.
+In Play, a **body parser** transforms this request body into a Scala value.

 However the request body for an HTTP request can be very large and a **body parser** can’t just wait and load the whole data set into memory before parsing it.
 A `BodyParser[A]` is basically an `Iteratee[Array[Byte],A]`, meaning that it receives chunks of bytes (as long as the web browser uploads some data) and computes a value of type `A` as result.